 One of the scribes came, and heard them questioning together.
 Knowing that he had answered them well, asked him, ‘Which commandment is the greatest of all?’

-Isho answered, ‘Love Yahuweh your God with all your heart; love your neighbor as yourself; and do not do to another that which you would not want them to do to you.
-There is no other mitzvah greater than these’.
+Isho answered, ‘Love Yahuweh your God with all your heart; love your neighbor and the alien among you as yourself; and do not do to another that which you would not want them to do to you.
+There is no mitzvah greater than these’.

 The scribe said to him, ‘Truly, Teacher, that is what is more important than all whole burnt offerings and sacrifices’.